-It goes without saying that people hate writing queries.
+It goes without saying that people hate writing query letters.
 Loathe!
 Abhor!
 Hiss!
 Some authors feel it is simply beneath their dignity to have to distill the wondrous complexity of their novel to a brief excerpt.

 But as has been chronicled in the past on this blog: authors have to summarize their work.
 Often.
 Repeatedly.
 In a wildly diverse array of settings.
 So much that you start to hate your own book.
 Okay, not that much.
 But close!